wilsonliaows/docs/connectors/mysql.md

 If we are trying to connect to a MySQL instance to a named database (`HR_PROD`), using a new database user `workato`, the following example queries can be used.

-First, create a new user dedicated ti integration use cases with Workato.
+First, create a new user dedicated to integration use cases with Workato.
 ```sql
 CREATE USER 'workato' IDENTIFIED BY 'password';
 ```